Loading…

 How Australian private tutors and small tutoring businesses use AI for lesson prep, marking, parent communication and admin — without crossing lines.

+AI for tutors, used carefully, gives most of that time back.
 This piece covers how solo tutors and small tutoring businesses across Australia get real leverage from AI without crossing academic integrity lines.

 This is the single biggest unlock for most tutors.
 Preparing for a maths student doing year 11 methods, then a year 8 English student, then a year 9 chemistry student, all on the same Wednesday, is gruelling.